 Tomatoes – There are many ways to enjoy tomatoes, with the added benefit of high vitamin C levels.
 Uncooked tomatoes retain the most active vitamin C at mealtime, but it’s worth noting, most other nutrients are actually boosted during the cooking process.
 Enjoy in various preparations for the whole bouquet of nutrients.

-These foods can be prepared in delicious ways.
+These foods can be prepared in delicious ways and are great for muscle recovery and growth.
 Fruits and greens make delicious smoothies.
 Strawberries and citruses can be used in a variety of breakfasts and desserts, or as snacks throughout the day.
 Tomatoes can be eaten as sauces, and heirloom varieties can be savored raw with salt, pepper, and a little olive oil.
 You’ll grow to enjoy these fruits and veggies as you expand your repertoire of recipes and preparations.
 Soon enough, it’ll be the most natural thing in the world to eat this way.

 Supplemental Vitamin C Sources

 Sometimes, we just can’t eat as healthily as we might wish.
 For times like this, vitamin C supplements are a great thing to have around.
 Fortunately, supplemental vitamin C is absorbed by the body just as well as vitamin C from plant sources.

 As you can see, vitamin C sources are common and accessible.
 There’s no reason not to eat your daily dose of C, so pick some sources that work for you, and enjoy as they become an important part of your life.